KruchDmitriy/gbdt-benchmark/README.md

 # TL;DR

 How to run all experiments in one line and get table with results.
-It will run each library on each dataset (from directory datasets) with max_depth=6 three times (with learning rate 0.03, 0.05 and 0.15) for 1000 iterations, dump logs to directory results and write table with time per iteration and total learning time to common-table.txt.
+It will run each library on each dataset (from list: abalone, airline, epsilon, higgs, letters, msrank, msrank-classification, synthetic, synthetic-5k-features) with max_depth=6 three times (with learning rate 0.03, 0.05 and 0.15) for 1000 iterations, dump logs to directory 'logs' write all results to file result.json and create table with time per iteration and total learning time (in common-table.txt).

     python benchmark.py --use-gpu

 For CPU benchmark run without --use-gpu flag.

-# Run benchmark
+# Run benchmark (how to define your own benchmark parameters)

 First of all you need to define a hyperparameters grid in json file, (you may find grid example in the root directory named example_params_grid.json)

 Here every line define a hyperparameter name and a list of values to iterate in experiments.